comegrant/dbt_docs_test/projects/data-model/transform/models/mlgold/_mlgold__docs.md

 {% docs column__cumulated_average_rating %}

 Cumulated average rating of a recipe id based on the main recipe id

 {% enddocs %}

+{% docs column__users_with_1_portions %}

+Number of active users with portion size 1 who have the same negative taste preferences for a company

+{% enddocs %}

+{% docs column__users_with_2_portions %}

+Number of active users with portion size 2 who have the same negative taste preferences for a company

+{% enddocs %}

+{% docs column__users_with_3_portions %}

+Number of active users with portion size 3 who have the same negative taste preferences for a company

+{% enddocs %}

+{% docs column__users_with_4_portions %}

+Number of active users with portion size 4 who have the same negative taste preferences for a company

+{% enddocs %}

+{% docs column__users_with_5_portions %}

+Number of active users with portion size 5 who have the same negative taste preferences for a company

+{% enddocs %}

+{% docs column__users_with_6_portions %}

+Number of active users with portion size 6 who have the same negative taste preferences for a company

+{% enddocs %}